HS1707/Road-Accident-Severity-Prediction/README.md

 4.To make a prediction on a new data point, calculate the prediction of each decision tree in the forest and take the average

 # Program
-Check it on above uploaded files where you can view the source code and implementattion of this project acc_severity_prediction.ipynb
+Check it on above uploaded files where you can view the source code and implementattion of this project at acc_severity_prediction.ipynb